AD-Edge/LRC-NFT-DynamicFrame/README.md

 # Version History & Notes

+## Version 0.2 (WIP)

+-Resizing of nftBOX element (main container) based on whichever dimension is smallest (width vs height).
+This means the NFT will now resize based on either a horizontal OR vertical constraint being the smallest, rather than only the vertical height as it was in v0.1 (typical to web dev I found there was no standard implemented here, some sites/wallets constrain the size of the NFT based on width, some on height, so the best solution is to allow for both).
+Note that doing this with pure CSS is a nightmare, so I'm just brute-forcing the resize with Javascript now

+-Fullscreen toggle button added (some issues with aspect ratio scaling of elements present), which further aids future-proofing.
+This also breaks the size limitations making the template more flexible

+-NFT scale limits also changed, minimum size is now 64px, maximum size is still 720px (but of course is overridden when in fullscreen mode)

+-Some minor fixes and improvements to various elements

 ## Version 0.1 (21/06/2022)

 See [**here for a dynamic demo**](http://delta-edge.com/DynamicFrameDemo/) (best to open this demo and resize the window to see the rescale in action)